ACReturns/JavaScript-Projects/README.md

 # JavaScript-Projects
- All HTML/ CSS projects are stored here for the course
+ All JavaScript projects are stored here for the course

 Table of Contents
 1. [Introduction](#Introduction)